YujeK/fdf/README.md

 HOW TO:
+-clone it

--make
+-make all

-execute ./fdf with a valid map , enjoy boy
+-./fdf with a valid map , enjoy boy